-Figure 7-14 Geological Map of the Whistler Deposit (Source: MMTS, 2016, modified from AMC, 2012)
+Figure 6-15 Geological Map of the Whistler Deposit (Source: MMTS, 2015, modified from AMC, 2012)

-The diorite porphyry intrusive complex is ovoid-shaped and vertically plunging (Figure 7-15).
-The long axis of the ovoid is 700m long and oriented in a northwest-southeast direction.
-The short axis of the ovoid is 500m wide and oriented in a northeast-southwest direction.
-Deep drilling indicates that the intrusive complex is open below a depth of 800m from surface.
+The diorite porphyry intrusive complex is ovoid-shaped and vertically plunging (Figure 6-16).
+The long axis of the ovoid is 700 m long and oriented in a northwest-southeast direction.
+The short axis of the ovoid is 500 m wide and oriented in a northeast-southwest direction.
+Deep drilling indicates that the intrusive complex is open below a depth of 800 m from surface.

-The intrusive complex is composed of at least three diorite porphyry phases that are compositionally and texturally similar: they are comprised of 60%-80%, euhedral to subhedral blocks of plagioclase feldspar phenocrysts (0.2-3.0mm diameter), 5%-20% hornblende laths (0.2-3.0 mm) that are usually altered to sericite, chlorite, pyrite, or a combination of these, and a fine grained, granular groundmass of feldspar and minor quartz, that is usually altered to silica, chlorite, sericite, clay or potassium feldspar.
-In places within the deposit, three intrusive phases are recognized on the basis of cross-cutting relationships with mineralization and alteration.
-The oldest intrusive phase, the "main stage diorite porphyry", carries the earliest recognized veining and alteration associated with gold-copper mineralization (see below); the second phase, the "inter-mineral diorite porphyry" is recognized where it clearly cuts main stage diorite porphyry mineralization (i.e. intrusive contact cutting mineralized veins), and is itself veined and mineralized.
-The third and youngest phase, the "late stage diorite porphyry" is barren except for local mineralized xenoliths of main or inter-mineral porphyry.
+The intrusive complex is composed of at least three diorite porphyry phases that are compositionally and texturally similar: they are comprised of 60% - 80%, euhedral to subhedral blocks of plagioclase feldspar phenocrysts (0.2 - 3.0 mm diameter), 5%-20% hornblende laths (0.2 - 3.0 mm) that are usually altered to sericite, chlorite, pyrite, or a combination of these, and a fine grained, granular groundmass of feldspar and minor quartz, that is usually altered to silica, chlorite, sericite, clay or potassium feldspar.
+In places within the deposit, three intrusive phases are recognized based on cross-cutting relationships with mineralization and alteration.
+The oldest intrusive phase, the "main stage diorite porphyry", carries the earliest recognized veining and alteration associated with gold-copper mineralization (see below); the second phase, the "inter-mineral diorite porphyry" is recognized where it clearly cuts main stage diorite porphyry mineralization (i.e., intrusive contact cutting mineralized veins), and is itself veined and mineralized.
+The third and youngest phase, the "late-stage diorite porphyry" is barren except for local mineralized xenoliths of main or inter-mineral porphyry.